maxneuvians/valentine/README.md

 ## Features

-1. Threat modeling with STRIDE based on the [AWS Threat Composer methodology](https://catalog.workshops.aws/threatmodel/en-US/introduction).
+1. Threat modeling with STRIDE based on the [AWS threat grammar](https://catalog.workshops.aws/threatmodel/en-US/what-can-go-wrong/threat-grammar).
+For more information see the [AWS Threat Composer](https://github.com/awslabs/threat-composer).

 2. Collaborative, real-time editing of threat models, data flow diagrams, and application architecture.